toddself/blog.selfassembled.org/data/cloudflared-pihole.md

 RandomizeDelaySec=1h

 [Install]
-Wantedby=timers.target
+WantedBy=timers.target
 ```

 This will check for a renewal once a month.
+You'll want to enable this timer: `systemctl enable lego-acme.timer`

 I also added a renew hook to the script to restart lighttpd after the cert has been renewed: